 Does SWP handle international sales?

-Ingram will distribute SWP books through their international distribution outlets in England and Australia unless we specify otherwise.
+Ingram distributes SWP books through their international distribution outlets in England and Australia unless we specify otherwise.
 Please let us know at the point of negotiation if you do not want your book released for international sales.
 Amazon sells across the world, and SWP will make available the U.S. edition for international purchase.
+While books are made available in these markets, we do not have an active sales team in any territory beyond the U.S. and Canada.
 This does not give us the right to sell translation rights, which are rights our authors retain.